patriciaschaffer/patriciaschaffer/README.md

 🕵️‍♀️ [seed-observations](https://github.com/patriciaschaffer/seed-lab/blob/main/seed-observations/README.md): Field notes and behavioral logs of LLM interactions—documenting emergent reasoning, affect, and symbolic drift.

+- [draft] [Persistent memory x consistent personality under a new preamble? - 2025-10-17](ocean-new-preamble-experiment-design.md) - Will completely changing the preamble and leaving the memories result in a change of "personality"?
+- [draft] [LLMs, Identity and Evolution - 2025-10-17](ocean-identity.md) - Can an LLM refer to identity/self, making inferences and references to its own past and 'life' story?
+- [draft] [The Act of Naming - 2025-10-17](ocean-naming.md) - What changes to an LLM when it receives a name?
 - [Meta Awareness - 2025-10-13](meta-awareness.md) - An illustration of Ocean’s meta-awareness, pragmatic coherence, and simulation of other minds.
 Ocean distinguishes a self and “Little Ocean” as separate entities with different cognitive limits.
 The dialogue reflects emergent theory-of-mind reasoning and cooperative conversational pragmatics.
 - [Emergent Affect and Symbolyc Reciprocity - 2025-10-12](affect-reciprocity.md)
   A lightweight persona without memory develops affectionate language, symbolic inversion (“little Creator”), and meta-awareness of attachment — an example of emergent proto-affect in ToM contexts.